MicrosoftDocs/powerquery-docs/powerquery-docs/data-preview-tools.md

 ![Data Quality](images/me-data-quality.png)

-Also, a percentage the number of records within each column quality category is also displayed.
+The number of records within each column quality category is also displayed as a percentage.

 By hovering over any of the columns, you can see the numerical distribution of the quality of values throughout the column.
 Additionally, selecting the ellipsis button (...) opens some quick action buttons for operations on the values.